nrj5k/AI/Monte Carlo Simulation-Blackjack.md

 I do not think this game needs an explanation but if you don't know the game https://en.wikipedia.org/wiki/Blackjack covers the basics.

-The simulation takes into account the varied values of Ace.
+The simulation takes into account the varied values of Ace ( 1 or 11).
 It does not split.
 It kind plays like an amateur who knows the basics and has an idea of the game.

 The dealer holds at 17 or above.
 The player only holds at 20 or above (ie Blackjack)